rmaphoh/AutoMorph/README.md

 ## Quick Start

-Put your images in folder 'images' and sh run.sh
+Put the images in folder 'images' and sh run.sh

 Please note, the resolution_information.csv includes the resolution for image, i.e., size for each pixel.
 Please prepare it for the customised data in the same format.